 - Why doesn’t the recruiter know anything about my position?

 - How come they don’t call back.
 I am overqualified for the job and could do that role in my sleep.

-The list went on, but most of the questions dealt around the “recruiter” role in the hiring process.
+The list went on, but most of the questions dealt with the “recruiter” role in the hiring process.

 Often times, in-house recruiters, have 15 positions to fill.
 I know of some recruiters that have 40+ positions in their queue.
 40 positions!!!!
-Depending on the position, 7-10 positions would be considered a full time gig.
+Depending on the position, 7-10 positions would be considered a full-time gig.
 Fifteen positions is a lot to fill.
 Here is a sampling of what it takes to fill a role:

 - Meet with the hiring manager and set expectation around the timing of the hire and the salary market